For research use only

 Rat Hippocampal Neurons model learning and memory, exhibit polarized processes and synaptic plasticity, linked to Alzheimer’s, release GABA and glutamate.

-Rat Hippocampal Neurons are primary neuronal cells isolated from the hippocampus of rats – a brain region essential for learning and spatial memory.
-These cells typically cryopreserved at the earliest passage and exhibit neuronal-like morphology with adherent growth properties.
-In vitro, they exhibit polarized processes with clearly defined axons and dendrites, forming functional synaptic networks.
+Rat Hippocampal Neurons are primary neuronal cells isolated from the rat hippocampus—a brain region essential for learning and spatial memory.
+These cells typically cryopreserved at early passages to preserve native characteristics.
+These adherent cells are characterized by a complex arborized morphology and strong synaptogenic capacity.
+In vitro, they form dense, interconnected neural networks and express neuronal markers such as βIII-tubulin (Tuj1), MAP2, and NeuN.
 Functionally, they regulate synaptic plasticity through mechanisms like long-term potentiation and have been implicated in Alzheimer’s disease pathogenesis, particularly via amyloid-β oligomer-induced upregulation of TLR4.
 These cells are capable of releasing high levels of neurotransmitter, including GABA and glutamic acid.
-Due to their terminally differentiated state, repeated freeze-thaw cycles should be avoided.
+Their well-established culture protocols and consistent functional properties make them a gold-standard in CNS research.

 | Species | Rat |